 United States Navy Patrol Boats were constructed to carry men and supplies along coastlines and river-ways.
 Carrying out operations in both the Atlantic and Pacific oceans, the patrol boats were vital in strategic advantages for the United States.

 Unlike large aircraft carriers, patrol boats were smaller vessels known for their agility and quickness.

 Patrol boats were not outfitted to contain sizeable amounts of heavy armor and artillery.
 These vessels were constructed to carry out stealth missions to infiltrate enemy territories.

 The most commonly known classes of Navy patrol boats are the Eagle Class and Cyclone Class.
 The Eagle Class were smaller ships made of steel with the ability to go further offshore than other vessels.

-Eagle Class patrol boats were manufactured by Henry Ford who had both the capability and resources to build them.
-They became available towards the end of WWI.
-Most boats with the Navy served during WWII, while some went to other departments, like the U.S. Coast Guard.
+These patrol boats became available towards the end of World War I. Most boats with the Navy served during World War II, while some went to other departments, like the U.S. Coast Guard.

-The Cyclone Class was introduced in the early 1990s to provide interdiction surveillance, coastal patrol and support for special operations in shallow water areas.
+The Cyclone Class was introduced in the early 1990s to provide interdiction surveillance, coastal patrol, and support for special operations in shallow water areas.
 A majority of the fleet provided the Navy with a quick, dependable platform and could respond to shallow water emergencies.

 A few of the boats were on loan to the U.S. Coast Guard where they assisted in search and rescue missions as well as investigating foreign freighters.